qdot/MultiplayerDynamicBonesMod/README.md

 Credits:
 - knah for helping me to fix function hooking
 - huntereb to show me how to use vrchat's button system
+- Dervali-git for providing a fix for vrchat build 1026